-Please, place all electronics on silent mode during lectures.
+Please place all electronics in silent mode during lectures.
 Also, cool it with the fuzzy kitty videos, TikTok influencer talks, YouTube fail videos, phone calls, and yes, even texting.
-You think you may be able to multitask-research into the subject suggests that you can't-additionally, I am easily distracted by all of the aforementioned.
+You may think you are able to multitask-research into the subject suggests otherwise.
+Additionally, I am easily distracted by all of the aforementioned.